reallyreadit/blog/_posts/2021-01-25-slow-is-good-but-steady-is-everything.markdown

 author: Bill Loundy
 ---

-I like myths and legends and fantasies, but I think I like fables the most.
-Of the lot, they’re the shortest and simplest, and unlike the others they don’t dance around their own meaning.
+I like all kinds of myths and legends and fantasies, but sometimes I just want a simple fable.
+Of the lot, fables the shortest and simplest, and unlike other more complex story forms, fables don’t dance around their own meaning.
 Fables are blunt.
 Fables are like a friend who can explain why right is right and wrong is wrong.
 Fables straight-up tell you how to live. ([Here's a bunch](http://read.gov/aesop/001.html) by the legendary Aesop.)

 I especially like the one about the tortoise and the hare, the origin of the widely-used expression “slow and steady wins the race.”
 Although there’s no official version of the story, the moral is held together by a few key details that seem to appear in almost every retelling.